-Until I started researching dampening mats to make the sheet metal vibrations of my car less noticeable, I had no way of knowing which part of my car was actually causing noise.
-Since then, I’ve been doing my best to soundproof my car — which has brought a previously-unheard ticking noise to my attention.
+I’ve been doing my best to keep my car as quiet as possible — which has brought a previously-unheard ticking noise to my attention.
 After a consultation with my mechanic buddy, I realized that the most likely culprits were my hydraulic lifters.
 So I set out to find ways to quiet noisy lifters.

 Valve lifters are cylindrical parts inside of your engine, about the size of a finger.
 They often have a tiny hole inside of them which allows oil to lubricate the inside of the cylinder.
 The lifter then raises the pushrod, or rocket arm — which is about a quarter inch thick metal bar — up to meet the top of the valve.